LibreShark/sharkdumps/n64-gameshark.md

      src="n64/vhs/snapshots/n64_gs_vhs_tape1_snapshot_78-phone_hotline.png"
      width="200">

-There are two known versions of the N64 VHS tape.
-The informational content is nearly identical, but they contain different advertisements for different InterAct products.
+There are two known versions of the US VHS tape: one that came bundled with v3.0 GameShark Pros, and one that came with v3.1 and later.
+The informational content is identical, with one exception: in the v3.1 tape, they added a short section about using the DB-25 parallel port ("Shark Link") on the back of v3.1+ carts.
+The two tapes also contain different advertisements for different InterAct products.

 All VHS tapes were captured with the following hardware and software: